overnode-org/overnode/docs/docs/06-custom-networking.md

 ## Inspecting IPAM status

-In order to inspect the status of IPAM and a number of assigned / available IP addresses, use [status](cli-reference/status) command:
+To inspect the status of IPAM and a number of assigned / available IP addresses, use [status](cli-reference/status) command:

 ```bash
 > sudo overnode status --ipam